elastisys/compliantkubernetes/docs/adr/0007-make-monitoring-forwarders-storage-independent.md

 ## Decision Outcome

-Chosen option: emptyDir, because it is the only solution that both allows monitoring of the storage system and can redeploy automatically after node failure.
+Chosen option: emptyDir, because it allows monitoring of the storage system in some cases (e.g. Rook) and can redeploy automatically after node failure.
+It also keeps the complexity down without much risk of data loss.

 ### Positive Consequences